 By the end of the first year, the student must have identified a research advisor.
-The research advisor directs the student in the preparation of the Master’s Paper, guides the student’s doctoral research, and chairs the Examination Committee at the Master's Exam, the Candidacy Exam, and the Doctoral Thesis Defense.
+The research advisor directs the student in the preparation of the Master’s Paper, guides the student’s doctoral research, and chairs the Examination Committee at the Qualifying Exam, the Candidacy Exam, and the Doctoral Thesis Defense.

 The student/advisor relationship is a central aspect of the graduate program.
-To maintain the effectiveness of this relationship, requires the ongoing consent of both parties -- either party can withdraw from the relationship by notifying the Director of Graduate Studies.
-It is not uncommon for students to change advisors and research areas after finishing their Master's Degree.
-Students who are having difficulty finding an advisor should seek the help of the Director of Graduate Studies or the Department Chair.
+To maintain the effectiveness of this relationship, requires the ongoing consent of both parties – either party can withdraw from the relationship by notifying the Director of Graduate Studies.
+It is not uncommon for students to change advisors and research areas after finishing their Qualifying Phase.

 While advisors will monitor their students’ progress, it is ultimately the students’ responsibility to ensure that they meet the requirements of the program.

-Each graduate student will also have an Examination Committee consisting of at least three members, including the student’s research advisor.
+Each graduate student will also have an Examination Committee consisting of at least three members, including the student’s advisor(s).
 The committee must be acceptable to both the student and the advisor, and at least half of the members of the committee must be members of the departmental faculty.
 Students should form this committee once they have identified an advisor and a master’s paper topic.
-As with the student/advisor relationship, membership in the Examination Committee requires the ongoing consent of the student and the committee member.
+As with the student/advisor relationship, membership in the Examination Committee requires the ongoing consent of the student and the committee members.